Skip to content

 Candy Apple

-Synonymous with Halloween treats is this brightly coated fruit treat, the candy apple.
-Or the caramel apple, or the chocolate apple (arguably the worst one).
-This treat has routes in fruit preservation that date back hundreds of years but the candy apple we know and love started in 1908.
+This brightly coated fruit treat is synonymous with Halloween treats, the candy apple, the caramel apple, or the chocolate apple (arguably the worst one).
+This treat has routes in fruit preservation that date back hundreds of years, but the candy apple we know and love started in 1908.

-An American candy maker William W. Kolb created the candy apple while looking for a way to display his cinnamon candy on the run up to the Christmas season.
-However, people were very interested in it and he sold out quickly.
-This new candy apple treat was a hit which swept the nation and is now eaten around Halloween around the world.
+An American candy maker, William W. Kolb, created the apple while looking for a way to display his cinnamon candy in the run-up to the Christmas season.
+However, people were very interested in it, and he sold out quickly.
+This new candy apple treat was a hit that swept the nation and is now eaten around Halloween worldwide.
 This also means that the original candy apple was cinnamon flavoured… I think I’ll stick to the plain candy myself.
 Looking for a tasty candy apple, check out our list of sweet shops in Belfast to find out where to get one.

 Candy Corn